 On our QUINTE cruise route, the ship crosses the border over into US waters.
 Transporting cannabis in the St. Lawrence Seaway or across the border in any form including any oils containing THC or CBD is a serious criminal offence subject to arrest and prosecution.
 In this regard, such products are not permitted on board the ship during any QUINTE cruise.

 Children under 13 are not permitted.

-Almost all passengers range in age from the fifties up with most in their sixties or seventies.
+Almost all passengers range in age from fifty up with most in the late sixties to mid eighties.
 The ship is not licensed to carry children under 13.
 On rare occasions, a teenager accompanies a grandparent.
 Many passengers have traveled widely, and many are heritage buffs interested in these unique waterways so carefully preserved by Parks Canada.
 Those who have participated in Road Scholar (Elderhostel) programs will enjoy a kindred personal growth adventure on the Kawartha Voyageur.
 Most passengers no longer want the rigors of the highway or of bus tours.
 Rather they enjoy walking on board to their cabin, stowing their luggage, and leaving the world behind for the duration of their cruise.
 In 2015, 83 percent of our passengers came from Ontario, 7 percent from across Canada and 10 percent from the USA (particularly the northeast).